Are you looking for a more authentic Chinese cookie than fortune cookies (which aren't actually Chinese)? Give these Chinese Almond Cookies a try.

 Instructions

-- In a medium bowl, whisk together flour, baking powder and baking soda.
+- In a medium bowl, whisk together flour, baking powder and baking soda.2 cups all purpose flour, ¾ teaspoons baking powder, ½ teaspoon baking soda

-- In a large mixing bowl, cream the butter, shortening, granulated sugar and brown sugar until fluffy.
+- In a large mixing bowl, cream the butter, shortening, granulated sugar and brown sugar until fluffy, 1-2 minutes.½ cup butter, ½ cup vegetable shortening, ⅔ cups granulated sugar, ½ cup brown sugar

-- Add egg and vanilla and beat until combined.
-Add flour mixture and mix until a dough forms.
+- Add egg, vanilla and almond extract.
+Beat until combined.
+Add flour mixture and mix until a dough forms.1 large egg, ½ teaspoon vanilla extract, ¾ teaspoons almond extract

 - Shape dough into a disk, wrap it in plastic and refrigerate for 1 hour (or up to two days).

-- Preheat oven to 350degrees.
-Line baking sheets with parchment paper.
+- Preheat oven to 350℉.
+Line baking sheets with parchment paper or silicon baking mat.

 - Divide dough into 4 parts, then each part into 10 pieces.
 Roll each piece into a ball and place on a cookie sheet about 2 inches apart.

 - Slightly flatten each ball into a disk and press an almond in the center.
-Brush with beaten egg yolk if desired.
+Brush with beaten egg yolk, if desired.40 blanched almonds, 1 egg yolk

-- Bake until lightly brown about 12 - 15 minutes.
-Let cool for 5 minutes then transfer to a cooling rack to cool completely.
+- Bake until lightly brown, about 12 - 15 minutes.
+Let cool for 5 minutes on the pan then transfer to a cooling rack to cool completely.

 ~Audrey